Ekozmaster/rtx-remix-toolkit-api-blender-connector/README.md

 Installation!!

 Simply go to Edit-Preferences-Add-On-Install-from-Disk, then find SimpleRemix19.zip you downloaded.
 Done!
+Latest toolkit version from Github is needed for latest bug fixes as of 12/12/24.

 ![image](https://github.com/user-attachments/assets/d287cd8f-5c02-4255-97a0-7070c3d12896)